 Currently Suzanne is the Operations Manager of Youth Focus headspace Midland and Northam, overseeing frontline services and education programs which aim to reduce symptoms associated with suicide, depression, anxiety and self-harm, and build long term mental wellbeing.

 Jahan is a Chartered Accountant with 17 years professional practice experience in various organisations.
 He has been successfully operating a consulting practice specialising in Self-Managed Superannuation Fund.
 He is a registered Tax Agent and ASIC registered Self-Managed Superannuation Fund Auditor.
 He is conscientious and a self-motivated finance professional with extensive experience in various client-centred environments.
 Jahan is passionate about helping others and is committed to the AODCCC meeting the needs of consumers and the community at large, with good governance and strong financial acumen.

 Bridget Silvestri – Board Member

 Bridget Silvestri brings authentic family lived experience to the AODCCC Management Committee, spending many years trying to manage AOD and mental health issues.
 Her journey for the most part was unsupported while she attempted to navigate ‘the systems’.
-This has led her to want to improve outcomes for fellow consumers, family members and the community at large.
+This has led her to want to improve outcomes for consumers, family members and the community at large.
 Bridget’s contribution is to progress the AOD consumer and community voice, for the learning and understanding necessary within the AOD space.

 Kirsty McGeachy – Board Member